Scholarship Recipients

 Roberto Smith

-Roberto Smith is a second-year student in Civil Engineering at GOC University.
 Roberto’s father is unable to work due to debilitating disease.
 As the only son, Roberto helped his mother work her field in Gros Marin.
 Their small house was crushed by a tree during Hurricane Matthew.

 “In the life a person, there are three very important things: GOD, health, and education.
 I am very happy because I am studying a valuable profession (civil engineering) and with it I can help my community (Gros Marin), my country, and also the world.
 And I can help my Haitian brothers and sisters.
 I feel comfortable at GOC University, I study very well, I understand the course materials.
 This semester I have many classes and homework but I make a lot of sacrifices to learn well.
 My priority is my school, nothing else interests me, only my studies interest me.
 After these three years, I will be your ENGINEER.
 Thank you to all the PMfGM donors for your generosity and your advice.
 I love you all so so so much.”